MAPLE: Metadata Augmented Private Language Evolution: Experiments

-Finally, we examine how the amount of information provided in the API prompt affects PE convergence, which can be viewed as an ablation on metadata richness (Figure~\ref{fig:biorxiv_peiter}).
-AugPE requires 9 iterations to reach its best generation quality.
+\textbf{Metadata richness.} We examine how the amount of information provided in the API prompt affects PE convergence, which can be viewed as an ablation on metadata richness (Figure~\ref{fig:biorxiv_peiter}).
+AugPE requires 8 iterations to reach its best generation quality.
 In contrast, MAPLE converges in only 2 iterations while achieving substantially higher quality.
 This not only reduces the cost of API calls, but also implies that less DP noise is needed for each PE iteration due to the DP composition theorem.
 Interestingly, we find that using weaker metadata with 2 attributes requires 4 iterations, more than the full metadata (9 attributes), but still far fewer than AugPE.
 These results indicate that richer metadata leads to faster PE convergence and improved peak performance.
-It also highlights the benefit of providing better initialization for PE-based approaches.
+Under the DP budgets in Figure~\ref{fig:mainexp}, MAPLE uses $T=3,3,2$ PE iterations for $\varepsilon=4,2,1$, while AugPE uses $T=9,9,8$.
+Since other PE parameters are held fixed, this gives roughly a \textbf{$3$--$4\times$ reduction} in API calls.